 Few houseplants are as striking or vivid as the croton (Codiaeum variegatum).
-When it comes to bright, beautiful, multicolored houseplants, its glossy, broad green leaves, striped or spattered with cream, yellow, orange, red, pink, or black turns heads like no other.
-Native to Southeast Asia and Australia, these vigorous houseplants grow quickly in good conditions (meaning, with lots of light and damp soil), without pruning—and can reach a foot to three or four feet tall in just a few years.
-Plus, they come in multiple varieties and since they're pretty easy to care for, the most difficult thing about the croton plant might just be picking your favorite to vamp up your space.
+When it comes to bright, beautiful, multicolored houseplants, crotons' glossy, broad green leaves—striped or spattered with cream, yellow, orange, red, pink, or black—turn heads like no other.
+Native to Southeast Asia and Australia, these vigorous houseplants grow quickly in good conditions (i.e., lots of light and damp soil).
+Without pruning, crotons, part of the smallish Codiaeum family, can grow to three or four feet high in just a few years.
+Since they come in so many striking varieties and they're fairly easy to care for indoors, the most difficult thing about the croton plant might just be picking your favorite.

 - Botanical Name: Codiaeum variegatum

-- Mature Size: 10 feet tall (when grown outdoors, though much smaller as a houseplant), depending on variety
+- Mature Size: 10 feet high (when grown outdoors, though much smaller as a houseplant), depending on variety

 - Sun Exposure: Bright, direct light